elijahkin/GPU-Domain-Coloring/README.md

 which we then convert to the $RGB$ model using the procedure detailed by [Saravanan, Yamuna, and Nandhini](https://ieeexplore.ieee.org/abstract/document/7754179).

+### Phase Portraits
+Phase portraiture is a technique much like domain coloring, except that

 ## Conformal Mapping
 [Mercat](https://en.wikibooks.org/wiki/Fractals/Conformal_map)

 ## Escape-Time Fractals

 ### Normalization
 In order to avoid color banding,

 ## To-Do List
--1.
-Get original patterns and convert to .ppm
-0. Finish copying over examples and delete remaining old code
+* Finish copying over examples and delete Python versions
-1. Unify domain color and conformal map code as much as possible
+* Unify domain color and conformal map code as much as possible, update file structure
-2. Reduce file count and move code into src folder
-3. Implement plotting for Mandelbrot / escape-time fractals
-4. Command line progress bar?
+* Command line progress bar?
-5. Design a way to profile performance
-6. Write CPU version and compare performance
+* Write CPU version and compare performance
+* Phase portraits
+* Reading from .csv file on website
+* Update renders on website and write descriptions
+* Long term: OpenGL

-### Resources
+## Resources

 * https://fredrikj.net/blog/2022/02/computing-the-lerch-transcendent/